mfurkanyener/gmail-email-saver/README.md

 - [ ] Improve code quality

 ```
-If you have any questions feel free and ask it! 🍺 emrekacan@gmail.com
+If you have any questions, feel free and ask it! 🍺 emrekacan@gmail.com
 ```